|Project by Delain||posted 148 days ago||2716 views||34 times favorited||13 comments|

 Addendum to the yet-to-be-posted project

-Since I first completed the router extension table build, setting up the photos and making notes for this write-up, I’ve yet to do any major routing projects, but the use the router table and vacuum system has gotten continues to prove up the blue cup installation and the utility of a router table.
+Since I first completed the router extension table build, setting up the photos and making notes for this write-up, I’ve yet to do any major routing projects, but the use the router table and vacuum system has received continues to prove up the blue cup installation and the utility of a router table.

 Overall, this was a good confidence builder.
 Not too many gotchas during the build, but enough to keep me humble for sure.